What's new in Visual Studio 2017

 Find All References (Shift+F12) – With syntax colorization, you can group Find All Reference results by a combination of project, definition, and path.
 You can also "lock" results so that you can continue to find other references without losing your original results.

 Structure Visualizer – Dotted, gray vertical lines (indent guides) act as landmarks in code to provide context within your frame of view.
 You may recognize them from the popular Productivity Power Tools.
 You can use them to visualize and discover what block of code you're in at any time without having to scroll.
 Hovering over the lines displays a tooltip that shows you the opening of that block and its parents.
 It's available for all the languages supported via TextMate grammars, as well as C#, Visual Basic, and XAML.

-For more information about the new productivity features, see the Productivity in Visual Studio 2017 blog post by Mark Wilson-Thomas.
+For more information about the new productivity features, see the Visual Studio 2017: Productivity, Performance, and Partners blog post.

 You'll see several improvements in Visual Studio, such as distributing C++ Core Guidelines with Visual Studio, updating the compiler by adding enhanced support for C++11 and C++ features, and adding and updating functionality in the C++ libraries.
 We've also improved the performance of the C++ IDE, installation workloads, and more.

 As well, we've fixed over 250 bugs and reported issues in the compiler and tools, many submitted by customers through the Developer Community for C++.

 For complete details, see the What's new for Visual C++ in Visual 2017 page.